 Sorry, you must log in to save an item.

 Dyeing your hair a different color is an easy way to completely change your look.
 Isn’t it so exhilarating to try new hair colors and experiment with your hair?
-And worst case scenario, if you don’t like how the color looks on you, you can always dye it something else!
+And worst case scenario, if you don’t like how the color looks on you, you can always dye it another color!
 It’s as simple as that.
-But dyeing your hair at home comes with its own set of struggles—like, what if you realize you have some hair dye on your forehead when all is said and done?
-Ugh—those are the times it might be nice to have a professional on hand.
+But dyeing your hair at home comes with its own set of struggles—like, what if you realize you have a swipe of permanent hair color on your forehead after dyeing?
+Those are the times it might be nice to have a professional on hand.
 No matter how careful you are, it’s possible for this to happen.
-The good news is that there are some nifty beauty hacks you can use to help remove the dye from your skin (such as covering up the stains with concealer or foundation).
-We wouldn’t want to leave you shouting, “Out out, spot,” so just keep reading to find out how to remove hair dye from your skin by adding the following beauty hacks to your skin care routine.
+The good news is there are some nifty beauty hacks you can use to help remove the dye from your skin, such as covering up the stains with concealer or foundation.
+We wouldn’t want to leave you shouting, “Out out, spot,” so just keep reading to find out everything you need to know about removing hair dye from skin.

 This hack works best if you do it before you start your dye job.
 Coat your hairline with petroleum jelly before you start applying color to your hair.
-You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t get stuck in those areas either.
-While this is most effective as a preventive measure, you can use it after a dye job, too.
+You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t end up on those spots either.
+While this is most effective as a preventive measure, you can use it after a dye job too.
 Spot a stain?
-Put some of the petroleum jelly onto a cotton pad and rub it over the hair dye stain in question.
+Put some of the petroleum jelly onto a cotton pad and rub it over the stain in question.

 You can also cover up a hair dye stain with concealer or foundation.
-Try the L’Oréal Paris Infallible Total Cover Concealing and Contour Kit, which comes with four shades so that you can use an individual hue or blend multiple ones for a custom color.
+Try the L’Oréal Paris Infallible Total Cover Concealing and Contour Kit, which comes with four shades so that you can use an individual hue or blend multiple together for a custom color.
 Another option is the L’Oréal Paris Infallible Total Cover Foundation, which like the name suggests, provides full coverage for any stubborn spots.
-To apply, use a makeup blender like the L’Oréal Paris Infallible Blend Artist Concealer Blender or L’Oréal Paris Infallible Blend Artist Foundation Blender.
-Put a little bit of concealer or foundation onto the blender, then use quick dabbing and rolling motions to apply the makeup to the area you want to mask.
+To apply, use a makeup blender like the L’Oréal Paris Infallible Blend Artist Foundation Blender.
+Put a little bit of concealer or foundation on the blender, then use quick dabbing and rolling motions to apply the makeup to the area you want to mask.
 Dust on a setting face powder, like the L’Oréal Paris Infallible Pro-Sweep & Lock Loose Setting Face Powder, or spritz with a makeup setting spray, like the L’Oréal Paris Infallible Pro-Spray & Set Makeup Extender Setting Spray, to help keep your makeup in place.